Get the latest in kids' media, tech, and news right to your inbox

 6. Does the school or class use a digital citizenship curriculum or any lessons to prepare students for using technology in class?

 Just the process of using edtech can impart digital citizenship lessons.
 For example, as students reply to classmates' comments online, they learn how to give feedback responsibly and respectfully.
 But schools also can employ comprehensive K–12 digital citizenship lessons that help students think critically about using technology.
 Point teachers to Common Sense's collection of digital literacy and classroom curricula, if appropriate.
 It covers everything from how to cite online resources to how to fight cyberbullying.
-If you want to work on digital citizenship lessons at home, check out Digital Passport for grades K–5 and Digital Compass for 6–8.

 7. How much time during the day or class period will kids be using media or tech?